lrowe/deno_varnish/README.md

 This is very early in development, it only kinda works.

-Currently overhead when running with per request isolation is about ~1ms for trivial programs which while not ideal is still faster than alternatives like process forking or isolates.
+Currently overhead when running with per request isolation is about ~0.7ms for trivial programs and ~1.5ms for a react server rendering benchmark.

-However for non trivial programs it seems much higher and probably similar to using an isolate.
+While higher than for smaller executables in TinyKVM, it is less than half that of using a V8 isolate or process forking.
+That likely makes this the fastest JS runtime with per request isolation for substantial programs.
+(WebAssembly can be faster for trivial ones.)

 Long run its not clear yet if this should be a custom wrapped runtime or just a Deno extension.